Any strongly controllable group system or group shift or any linear block code is a linear system whose input is a generator group

-In group trellis $C$, the sequence of branches that split from the identity path and merge to the identity path form two normal chains \cite{LM}.
-The Schreier refinement theorem can be applied to these two normal chains to obtain another normal chain, a refinement of the two chains that we call a \ssr\ \cite{KM5}.
-The \ssr\ is a normal chain of the branch group at time $t$, $B^t$, of the group trellis.
-The \ssr\ can be written in the form of a matrix, with rows and columns determined by branches of the splitting and merging trellis paths.
-When the group trellis is strongly controllable, the matrix reduces to a triangular form, called the \stm.
-The \stm\ is an echo of matrix ideas used in classical linear systems analysis.
+In group trellis $B$, the sequence of branches that split from the identity path for each $t\in\bmcpz$, and merge to the identity path for each $t\in\bmcpz$, form two normal chains of $B$.
+The Schreier refinement theorem \cite{ROT} can be applied to these two normal chains to obtain another normal chain, a refinement of the two chains.
+A \crep\ of a quotient group of the refinement chain is a generator $\bmg^{[t,t+k]}$.
+The \creps\ of the quotient groups of the refinement chain reduce to a sequence of generators which form a tensor $\bmr$.
+The set of all possible tensors $\bmr$ is a set $\calr$.
+At each time $t$, a component of the tensor $\bmr$ is a triangular matrix, the \stm\ $\tridnjktarg{0}{0}{t}{\bmr}$.
+Each \stm\ $\tridnjktarg{0}{0}{t}{\bmr}$ is formed by branches of generators $\bmg^{[t,t+k]}$ at times $t-j$, for $j=0,1,\ldots,\ell$, for $j\le k\le\ell$.
+Each path $\bmr\in\calr$ is encoded into a path $\bmb\in B$, and any $\bmb\in B$ is the encoding of some path $\bmr\in\calr$.
+This gives a bijection $\calr\ra B$.
+It is easy to find the encoder for $\bma$ from the encoder for $\bmb$, and then compare with the Forney-Trott encoder.

-By taking column $j$ of \stms\ at times $t+j$, for $j=0,\ldots,\ell+1$, we can form another matrix, called a \sm.
-The \sm\ is defined over the time interval $[t,t+\ell+1]$, and is also a triangular form.
-We show the \sm\ has a natural shift property, and in fact the \sm\ is a part of the group trellis, the truncation of the ray of paths splitting from the identity path at time $t$.
 This is discussed in Section 3.